-You may not be happy with the returns you’re getting on some of your investments and so decide to change either to a more stable option or something with more of a mix that spreads the risks.
+You may not be happy with the returns you’re getting on some of your investments, or the funds’ investment objectives which might lead you to change either to a more stable option or something with more of a mix that spreads the risks.

-You can find out more information about the individual funds in the fund factsheets.
+You can find out more information about the individual funds in our easy to read, fund table.

 What's right for you

 One of the most important determining factors of what might be right for you is the level of risk associated with different funds and where you are in your life.

 Investments are all about trying to make the most of your savings and balancing the risk of investments going down with the potential reward of the investments doing well.
 Different investment types have different levels of potential risk and reward.
 Usually, funds with more potential for growth carry more risk.

 All investment funds carry a risk which can include: